My home workshop has been built up over many years. It includes woodworking and metal working tools.

 - Grizzly G4003G Lathe: When the original motor burned up I decided to replace it with a 3 phase motor and a VFD.
 G4003 VFD Conversion

-- Precision Mathews PM30-MV Mill: In the process of making this a CNC machine.
+- Precision Mathews PM30-MV Mill: Made this a CNC machine.
 PM30-MV Mill Conversion to CNC

 - Harbor Freight 4X6 Horizontal Band Saw.

 - Grizzly Model H7760 combination 6″ grinder and belt sander